singhvibhanshu/API-For-LLM/readme.md

 ## Notes

-- Ensure your OpenAI API key is valid and has sufficient quota.
+- Ensure your API key is valid and has sufficient quota.
 - Adjust the `temperature` and `max_tokens` parameters as needed to get the desired output.

 ---